How to Install a Golf Cart Lift Kit Yourself

 Before you even think about loosening a single bolt, let's talk about preparation.
 Taking the time to get organized now will make the entire installation process smoother, safer, and a lot more enjoyable.
 A little prep work goes a long way in preventing those frustrating moments of searching for the right tool or wondering where a certain part goes.
 We’ll walk through gathering your tools, reviewing key safety measures, and getting your cart ready for its upgrade.
 Think of it as setting the stage for a successful project.

-Your Tool and Materials Checklist
+Your Essential Tool and Supply Checklist

 First things first, let’s gather your supplies.
 The good news is that you likely won’t need any highly specialized equipment.
 Most lift kits can be installed with a standard set of tools you might already have in your garage.
 You’ll definitely want a good socket set, a torque wrench for tightening bolts to the manufacturer’s specifications, and a sturdy floor jack with jack stands.
 Always double-check the instructions that came with your specific lift kit, as they will provide a complete list of required tools.
 Plan to set aside a few hours for the job, especially if it’s your first time.
 A lifted cart can completely change the look and feel of your ride, making it more capable for any task, whether you're using it as a personal vehicle or for work.